-OC101: Introduction to Ocean Science & Lab An introduction to the concepts of physical, geological, chemical, and biological ocean science.
+NS135: Small Craft Construction An introduction to the fundamentals of building small craft.
+While the major focus will be on wooden boat plans and construction, the course will also cover steel, aluminum, and fiberglass construction methods.
+Vessel construction terminology, the process of lofting, and scantling requirements are discussed.
+The lab is focused on the building of a 14-foot flat bottomed wooden skiff.
 This course supports the marine license program requirements to meet the Standards for Training, Certification and Watchkeeping (STCW).
 The course may have embedded assessment requirements that must be completed in addition to the class requirements.
 Rec.
 2, Lab.
 2, Cr.
-3.
+3